 Crush 3 cups potato chips lightly and place in a 2 qt. casserole.
 Combine the soup, turkey, pepper, salt and nutmeg.
 Heat slowly until hot, then pour over potato chips.
 Top with the remaining chips and bake at 350 degrees F for 30 minutes.

 Another interesting "comfort food" recipe from leftovers.
 Place frozen vegetables in buttered 9x13 inch baking dish.
-Top with turkey and croutons.
-In a large bowl beat eggs, chicken broth, roasted red pepper, and mustard.

 In separate saucepans, cook noodles and broccoli until just tender.
 In another saucepan over low heat, melt butter; then blend in flour, salt, mustard, pepper and milk, cook stirring constantly until thickened.